popgengui/agestrucnb/README.md

 		iv.  psutil

-		v.   for python 2 only, configparser.y.
+		v.   for python 2 only, configparser.
 This is a backported python 3 package, different than the default python2 ConfigParser package.

 		vi.  for python2 only, if not already in your distribution, the ttk package.
 The pip package